Nothing in biology makes sense except in the light of evolution.

 Selected key publications:

-What are the physiological, ecological, and genomic underpinnings of dormancy in endotherms?
+What are the physiological, ecological, and genomic underpinnings of torpor in endotherms?

-Many endotherms have the ability to enter dormancy (daily torpor or hibernation) in response to challenging environmental conditions (e.g., low food resources, extreme temperatures).
+Many endotherms have the ability to enter torpor (daily torpor, prolonged torpor, or hibernation) in response to challenging environmental conditions (e.g., low food resources, extreme temperatures).
 To shed light on the underlying factors, I am combining approaches from phylogenetic comparative methods, ecoinformatics, and comparative genomics.

 Selected key publications: